flowplayer/api-docs/source/includes/_workspace.md

 ## Delete Site

-Endpoint for deleting one single Site.
-This will in some cases (when enterprise) not delete the videos on the Site.
+Endpoint for deleting one single workspace.
+This will in some cases (when enterprise) not delete the videos on the workspace.

 ### HTTP Request